 - Relevancy – If someone were to click on a search result for their term, are they going to find what they’re looking for?

 - Intent – Does the keyword convey buying intent, or are they just looking for free information?

 - On-page: Create content that users want to find and ensure the keywords that have been uncovered in your research important to you are contained in places like title, description, alt tags, body copy, etc.

 - Performance: Constantly improve the user experience for your site’s visitor, and even if your page is not often visited from a mobile device work to make the mobile experience better.
-This means faster load times, mobile optimized content,
+This means faster load times and mobile optimized content.

 - Off-page: Increase in inbound links to the site’s content from high quality sites.
 This can often be an extension of a press outreach effort, focused more on industry related blogs.

 Inbound demand generation vs. outbound account based marketing methodologies